• Skip to primary navigation

 Recipe Variations

-• For a sweeter overall salad, without the addition of sugar, try increasing the amount of grated carrot.
-The greater the proportion of carrots you use, the sweeter the salad will be.
-The current cabbage to carrot ratio in this salad is approximately two-thirds to one-third (in other words, this red coleslaw is two-thirds cabbage and one-third carrot).
+• For a sweeter overall salad without adding sugar, try increasing the amount of grated carrots.
+The more carrots you use, the sweeter the salad will be.
+The current cabbage-to-carrot ratio in this salad is approximately two-thirds to one-third (in other words, this red coleslaw is two-thirds cabbage and one-third carrot).
 So you can try a ratio of ½ cabbage to ½ carrot instead.

 • Another way to obtain a sweeter overall salad would be to add an apple.
 For example, try slicing your apple in thin slivers.
 A green apple, like a Granny Smith, would add some sweetness and delicious tartness.
 If trying this variation, replace the white wine vinegar in the dressing with apple cider vinegar.